eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/README.md

 - Hyperparameter Tuning: Used Optuna for automated optimization and manual Grid Search.

 ## Final Implementation
-After extensive testing, the APPNP (Approximate Personalized Propagation of Neural Predictions) model achieved the best performance, closely followed by MultiviewGNN with pseudo-labeling.
+After extensive testing, the APPNP (Approximate Personalized Propagation of Neural Predictions) model achieved the best performance, with MultiviewGNN with pseudo-labeling coming in very close.

 ### Architecture Details
 - Input: Z-score scaled features.